cb4ds/DGEobj/README.md

 #### Original Data

 During initialization, a copy of the counts, gene annotation and sample annotation is duplicated and stored in the meta slot with an "_orig" suffix on the itemName.
 This preserves the original data if you subset the original data.
+To restore select attributes including primary parts of the originally initialized DGEobj, you can reset the object.